Graduate and Postbaccalaureate Admission Requirements

-The following information applies generally to all 23 campuses of the California State University system.
-For information specific to CSUN graduate and post-baccalaureate admission requirements, please refer to the Graduate Studies section of this Catalog and to the Admissions and Records website.
+The following information applies generally to all 23 universities of the CSU.
+For information specific to CSUN graduate and postbaccalaureate admission requirements, refer to the Graduate Studies section of this Catalog and to the Graduate Admissions website.

-- Graduate Classified–To pursue a graduate degree, applicants are required to fulfill all of the professional, personal, scholastic, and other standards, including qualifying examinations, prescribed by the campus; or
+- Graduate Classified: To pursue a graduate degree, applicants are required to fulfill all of the professional, personal, scholastic, and other standards, including qualifying examinations, prescribed by the university; or

-- Graduate Conditionally Classified–Applicants may be admitted to a graduate degree program in this category if, in the opinion of appropriate campus authority, deficiencies may be remedied by additional preparation; or
+- Graduate Conditionally Classified: Applicants may be admitted to a graduate degree program in this category if, in the opinion of appropriate university authority, deficiencies may be remedied by additional preparation; or

-- Post-Baccalaureate Classified, e.g. admission to an education credential program–Persons wishing to enroll in a credential or certificate program, will be required to satisfy additional professional, personal, scholastic, and other standards, including qualifying examinations, prescribed by the campus; or
+- Postbaccalaureate Classified, (e.g., admission to an education credential program): Persons wishing to enroll in a credential or certificate program will be required to satisfy additional professional, personal, scholastic, and other standards, including qualifying examinations, prescribed by the university; or

-- Post-Baccalaureate Unclassified–To enroll in undergraduate courses as preparation for advanced degree programs or to enroll in graduate courses for professional or personal growth, applicants must be admitted as post-baccalaureate unclassified students.
-By meeting the general requirements, applicants are eligible for admission as post-baccalaureate unclassified students.
-Admission in this status does not constitute admission to, or assurance of consideration for admission to, any graduate degree or credential program (Most CSU campuses do not offer admission to unclassified post-baccalaureate students).
+- Postbaccalaureate Unclassified: To enroll in undergraduate courses as preparation for advanced degree programs or to enroll in graduate courses for professional or personal growth, applicants must be admitted as postbaccalaureate unclassified students.
+By meeting the general requirements, applicants are eligible for admission as postbaccalaureate unclassified students.
+Admission in this status does not constitute admission to, or assurance of consideration for admission to, any graduate degree or credential program.
+(Most CSUs do not offer admission to unclassified postbaccalaureate students).

-(These and other CSU admission requirements are subject to change as policies are revised and laws are amended.
-The CSU website and the CSU admissions portal are good sources of the most up-to-date information.)
+Note: These and other CSU admission requirements are subject to change as policies are revised and laws are amended.
+The CSU website and the CSU admission portal are good sources for the most up-to-date information.